Design

 We generally adhere to REST design, where users control the platform by creating, modifying, and querying presistent resources.

 Exception: API usability is more important than 100% RESTful-ness.
+Some of the APIs are implemented in an imperative style because it’s simpler.

 Data schemas